stuartellis/sve-personal-website/content/articles/task-runner.md

 Tool version managers, `npm` and the installation script also enable you to install Task so that it is globally available for all of your work, not just a single project.

-You can install Task with [operating system packages](#installing-task-with-operating-system-packages).
-These packages only provide a single global copy of Task, and only allow you to install the versions that are available for that release of the operating system.
+You can install Task with [Homebrew](#installing-task-with-homebrew) or [operating system packages](#installing-task-with-operating-system-packages).
+These methods only provide a single global copy of Task.

-If you install a global copy of Task then [you can integrate it with your shell](#integrating-task-with-your-shell).
+> If you install a global copy of Task then [you can integrate it with your shell](#integrating-task-with-your-shell).

-> If your organization has private package repositories, then you can distribute Task through these.
+If your organization has private package repositories, consider distributing Task through these.
 This ensures that your preferred versions of Task are available.

 ### Installing Task with mise